Evangelical Lutheran Church in America: Pastors

-An ordained minister is called to the "Ministry of Word and Sacrament" and considered a "steward of the mysteries" of the Church (the means of grace).
-Pastors primarily serve congregations, but some serve in sector ministries including those of hospital chaplain and military chaplain.
+Pastors are called to the "Ministry of Word and Sacrament" and considered a "steward of the mysteries" of the Church (the means of grace).
+Pastors primarily serve congregations, but some serve in specialized ministries including those of hospital chaplain and military chaplain.

-Pastors are ordinarily trained at one of seven ELCA seminaries located throughout the United States, although there are alternative paths for ordination to serve particular communities in which it is difficult to provide trained leaders or to allow rostering of clergy transferred from other denominations.
+Pastors are ordinarily trained at one of seven ELCA seminaries located throughout the United States, although there are alternative paths for ordination to serve particular communities in which it is difficult to provide trained ministers or to allow rostering of clergy transferred from other denominations.
 Pastors generally hold a Bachelor of Arts degree or its equivalent, as well as a four-year master of divinity degree.
-They are required to learn biblical Hebrew and Greek, and spend at least a summer doing clinical pastoral education — an intensive program that gives them time to reflect on their pastoral craft, usually in a hospital setting.
+They are required to learn biblical Hebrew and Greek, and spend at least a summer doing clinical pastoral education—an intensive program that gives them time to reflect on their pastoral craft, usually in a hospital setting.
 They are required to complete a one-year internship of full-time service in pastoral ministry.

 Bishops

-A bishop is a pastor called to serve (usually for a six-year term, which may be renewed) as the senior pastor of a synod, or called to serve as the presiding bishop of the ELCA.
+A bishop is a pastor called to serve (usually for a six-year term, which may be renewed) as the overseeing minister of a synod, or called to serve as the presiding bishop of the ELCA.

-The Called to Common Mission agreement with the Episcopal Church in 2000 means that bishops are now ordained in the Apostolic Succession and remain permanently in that office for life.
-The fixed term of service as head of a synod has not changed, and there was no requirement in 2000 for existing ELCA bishops to be re-ordained within the historic episcopate; instead, the apostolic succession was received as a sign of historic continuity, without denying the traditional Lutheran belief that the Church is truly present where the sacraments of baptism and holy communion are administered, regardless of the historic nature (or otherwise) of the ministry.
+The Called to Common Mission agreement with the Episcopal Church in 2000 means that bishops are now installed according to Apostolic Succession.
+The fixed term of service as head of a synod has not changed, and there was no requirement in 2000 for existing ELCA bishops to be re-installed within the historic episcopate; instead, the apostolic succession was received as a sign of historic continuity, without denying the traditional Lutheran belief that the Church is truly present where the sacraments of baptism and holy communion are administered, regardless of the historic nature (or otherwise) of the ministry.
 Before 2000 a pastor had served in the office of bishop and then returned to being known simply as a pastor when service as a bishop had ended.
-Following the 2000 agreement a former bishop may still return to the work of a local pastor, but he or she now retains the status of bishop, even if not exercising that ministry.
+Following the 2000 agreement a former bishop may still return to the work of a local pastor, but is often referred as bishop emeritus, even if not exercising that ministry.